Undocumented Irish Caught In Trump's Immigration Dragnet

 O'Riordan was arrested for domestic assault and battery, but Brenna denied she had been assaulted.
 The county chose not to prosecute.
 O'Riordan had no prior criminal record, so the judge let him go.

 Then, when he walked out of the holding cell, ICE agents were waiting for him.
 Someone in the courthouse had tipped them off.
-He's been locked up for four months now.
+He has been locked up for four months now.

 Visitors from some countries with good U.S. relations don't need visas.
-But they're at a disadvantage compared to immigrants who illegally cross the border.
+But they're at a disadvantage compared with immigrants who illegally cross the border.
 They don't have a right to an immigration hearing if they stay past 90 days.

 Loading...